KyleDottin/Security-agent-in-VANETs-AI-Based-Intrusion-Detection/README.md

 # Security-agent-in-VANETs-AI-Based-Intrusion-Detection

-Internship implementing AI-driven Red (attack) and Blue (defense) agents for securing Vehicular Ad-hoc Networks (VANETs) using the Veins simulator and Secure Multiparty Computation (MPC).
+This internship project implements AI-driven Red (attack) and Blue (defense) agents for securing Vehicular Ad-hoc Networks (VANETs) using the Veins simulator and Secure Multiparty Computation (MPC).

 ## Project Overview